 Caroline has a solid track record of providing pragmatic, commercial solutions to difficult advisory matters including disciplinary issues involving regulated or board level employees, business restructures and challenging employee relations issues (in particular where there are allegations of discrimination or whistleblowing).
-Caroline recently spent four months on a secondment to Marsh & McLennan Companies assisting them through the transitional period following a high-profile acquisition.
+In 2019 Caroline was seconded to Marsh & McLennan Companies assisting them through the transitional period following a high-profile acquisition.
 She also has significant litigation expertise and regularly advises on claims in the employment tribunal and high court.

 Caroline is a member of the Employment Lawyers Association and the Chartered Insurance Institute (CII).
 As part of the ELA Pro Bono Committee, she was one of the founders of the award winning ELIPS scheme at the London Central Employment Tribunal which support litigants in person.

 Before joining GQ|Littler in October 2011, Caroline worked at ‘Magic Circle’ law firm Slaughter and May, during which time she spent six months on secondment to French firm Bredin Prat.
 In 2015, she spent three months on secondment at Citibank in its Employee Relations team.